affixalex/passer/README.md

 This is pretty easy.
 You can just do `pip install passer`.

-This will eventually install `passerd`, the scheduler frontend.

 ## Goals

 1. To further reduce latency, it should be possible to stream messages between  scheduler front ends and workers.